 In Japan, an important part of an ancient bathing tradition is the ofuro, a deep tub, often with a seat, that allows bathers to comfortably immerse themselves in hot water.
 These Asian-style tubs are ideal for small bath owners who love a long, relaxing soak.
 Deep (usually about 27 inches) rather than long or wide, they require a small footprint and use far less water than a standard tub.

-Modern-day versions of the Asian soaking tub come in all sorts of materials, from stainless steel, wood and concrete to ceramic and acrylic.
-Depending upon their depth, soaking tubs may be sunken, freestanding or inset into a raised platform.
-The Kohler Company's acrylic Greek soaking tub is just four feet long and features a built-in vinyl pillow for extra relaxation.
+Modern-day versions of the Asian soaking tub come in all sorts of materials, from stainless steel, wood, and concrete to ceramic and acrylic.
+Depending upon their depth, soaking tubs may be sunken, freestanding, or inset into a raised platform.
+The Kohler Company's acrylic Greek soaking tub is just 4 feet long and features a built-in vinyl pillow for extra relaxation.